That being said, YouTube uses a variety of signals when ranking videos, which can be divided into two main categories:

 2. Create eye-catching thumbnails

 An eye-catching thumbnail may be the deciding factor on whether a user clicks on your YouTube video or scrolls past it.
 This directly affects engagement metrics and hence can improve your video’s ranking on YouTube.
+A capable video editor also helps refine cuts, overlays, and captions, which can improve clarity and viewer retention signals that influence ranking.

 TIP: You can use A/B testing to discover whether your audience is engaging with your thumbnail.